Governance Overview

 Key duties

-Each of our schools has a Quality of Education Board.
-Members of this board are appointed by the CEO and the Executive Team, and all appointments are ratified by Trustees.
-The Quality of Education Boards support our Headteachers and report to Trustees.
+Each of our schools has a Local Governance Committee (LGC).
+Members of this committee are appointed by the CEO and the Executive Team, and all appointments are ratified by Trustees.
+The LGCs support our Headteachers and report to Trustees via the Educational Standards Committee.

-Across the school year the QEB meet five times and focus on the following areas:
+Across the school year the LGC meet three times and focus on the following areas: